ietf-wg-masque/draft-ietf-masque-connect-udp/draft-ietf-masque-connect-udp.md

 document.

-Note that, when the HTTP version in use does not support multiplexing streams (such as HTTP/1.1), so any reference to "stream" in this document represents the entire connection.
+Note that, when the HTTP version in use does not support multiplexing streams (such as HTTP/1.1), any reference to "stream" in this document represents the entire connection.

 # Configuration of Clients {#client-config}